 In addition, while it is a remote possibility, the road engineers or designers could be to blame for poor sightlines on the road.

-There could be an obscured stop sign that was covered up by tree branches that drivers could not see.
-Alternatively, there could be a malfunctioning traffic light where both drivers thought that they had the right of way.
+There could be an obscured stop sign covered by tree branches that drivers could not see.
+Alternatively, there could be a malfunctioning traffic light where both drivers thought they had the right of way.

 How Insurance Companies Will Determine Fault for a T-Bone Accident

-The driver who has been hit could be the one at fault if they proceeded without the right of way.
-Vehicle hits can actually be the fault of the person who has been hit in certain circumstances.
+The driver who has been hit could be at fault if they proceeded without the right of way.
+Vehicle hits can be the fault of the person who has been hit in certain circumstances.

-If you have been injured in one of these crashes, you should be very careful about speaking with the other driver’s insurance company.
-In fact, you should never do it without your lawyer.
+If you have been injured in one of these crashes, you should be careful about speaking with the other driver’s insurance company.
+You should never do it without your lawyer.

-Once you have an attorney client relationship, insurance companies will need to go through your lawyer.
+Once you have an attorney-client relationship, insurance companies must go through your lawyer.

 The Driver Who Makes Impact May Not Always Be at Fault in a T-Bone Accident

-The driver who was not where they were supposed to be is the one responsible, regardless of whether they were the one who hit the other driver.
+The driver who was not where they were supposed to be is responsible, regardless of whether they were the one who hit the other driver.

-You will need things like witness testimony or a police report to establish what happened.
-If the accident happened at a four-way stop sign, you would need proof that it was the other driver who ran the stop sign in determining fault to show that it was the other drivers fault.
+You will need witness testimony or a police report to establish what happened.
+If the accident happened at a four-way stop sign, you would need proof that the other driver ran the stop sign in determining fault to show that it was the other driver’s fault.

 How Vehicle Damage Could Reveal Fault in the Accident

-In some cases, insurance companies will look at the pattern of damages to the vehicle to help in their determination of fault in a car accident.
+In some cases, insurance companies will look at the pattern of damages to the vehicle to help determine fault in a car accident.

-This could be more important in a t-bone accident because it could help reveal who was first in the space.
+This could be more important in a t-bone accident because it could help reveal who first occupied the space.
 However, this alone would not be enough to determine who was at fault.

-Insurance companies may use the damage to back up some facts that they already knew to provide more strength to their conclusions about fault.
+Insurance companies may use the damage to back up some facts they already knew to strengthen their conclusions about the fault.

 Insurance Companies Will Review the Official Police Report